teafuljs/teaful/README.md

 ## Usage:
 ### Provider

-The `Provider` is required for any of its child components to consume fragmented-store hooks.
+The `Provider` is required for any of its child components to consume the store.

 ```js
 import createStore from "fragmented-store";